 Prescription medications such as opiate pain medications, central nervous system (CNS) depressants (tranquilizers and sedatives), and stimulants are prescribed for a variety of health conditions.
-Opiate pain relievers can be prescribed following medical procedures, injuries, or accidents, and are also prescribed for chronic pain conditions.
+Opiate pain relievers can be prescribed following pertains to psychiatric care procedures, injuries, or accidents, and are also prescribed for chronic pain conditions.
 Central nervous system depressants are often prescribed for anxiety disorders or sleep disorders.
 Stimulants are prescribed in the treatment of attention-deficit hyperactivity disorder (ADHD).
 However, these medications all have the potential to be highly addictive, and once an individual starts misusing or abusing their medication it can be very difficult or even impossible to stop on their own.

 There is a difference between prescription medication addiction and prescription medication dependency.
 Even if a person is not actively addicted to the medication, they may be dependent upon it – that is, they may continue to need to take the medication to “feel normal” even though the initial symptoms it was prescribed for are no longer an issue.
 At Journey Malibu, we can effectively treat prescription medication dependency to help you get back to normal functioning without needing a pill to get through the day.